Shop every DSCR lender in America. We negotiate — you close faster.

 Landlord-Tenant Law

 No statewide rent control.
-Philadelphia’s City Council has debated local rent stabilization several times; a 2022 ordinance proposal did not pass.
+Philadelphia’s City Council has debated local rent stabilization several times without passage.
+Philadelphia’s 2019 Good Cause Eviction ordinance (Phila.
+Code § 9-804) remains in force in 2026 and restricts the grounds on which a landlord may refuse to renew a lease of less than 12 months — it is not rent control, but it constrains no-cause non-renewals during the initial year of tenancy.
 The PA Landlord Tenant Act governs statewide.
 Security deposits are capped at two months’ rent for the first year (reduced to one month thereafter).
 Landlords have 30 days to return with itemized deductions and interest (on deposits held 2+ years in financial institutions).

 Philadelphia Rental License (L&I) is required for most rental property.
 Annual inspection fees apply.
 Lead-based-paint certification is required (Philadelphia has one of the most stringent lead-safe programs in the US).
 Budget $300-$900 per property for compliance.